 Mechanical Engineering Bachelor's Degree

 Mechanical engineers use their creativity and passion to develop vital solutions.
 They tackle problems in diverse areas, including energy, mobility, and space exploration.
-Other areas include health care, hunger, and global warming.
+Other areas include health care, hunger, and alternative energy.

 Earn your bachelor's degree in mechanical engineering from Michigan Tech.
 Our supportive learning environment provides many possibilities for your future.
 Benefit from individual attention and guidance.
 Experience hands-on learning in our classrooms and labs.
 Dive into life-changing projects here at home and around the world.